JackMcKew/jackmckew.dev/drafts/2020/nth-visible-table-excel/nth-visible-filtered-table-excel.md

 This post won't go into how to enable Developer mode/tab, there is many resources on the web for this, such as: <https://support.office.com/en-us/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45>

-# Create Function to Find Visible Row
+# Function to Find Visible Row

 After researching the internet when I came across this problem, I stumbled across a similar question on Stackoverflow: